redhat-performance/clusterbuster/docs/clusterbuster.md

 ### Create A Deployment Type

-Clusterbuster currently supports running workloads as pods, ReplicaSets, Deployments, or VMs (with very minimal differences between the latter two).
+Clusterbuster currently supports running workloads as pods, VMs, ReplicaSets, or Deployments (with very minimal differences between the latter two).
 At present, the object types are hard-coded into Clusterbuster; at some point I intend to refactor those.

 All of the object types are created from `create_standard_deployment`, which dispatches to the appropriate object creation based on the value of `deployment_type` (currently either `create_pod_deployment` or `create_replication_deployment`).
 Both of these create similar specifications using `create_spec`; other types of objects will probably be quite similar.
-However, VMs will likely be rather different and may need more customization of the code.
+VMs have required significant code differences; any other deployment types created will likely require significant amounts of changed code.

 ## Bring Your Own Workload